logikon-ai/awesome-deliberative-prompting/README.md

   - "PaLM 2 Technical Report."
 2023-05-17. [[>paper](https://arxiv.org/abs/2305.10403)]
 - 🎓 Deliberative prompting is highly effective for OpenAI's models (Text-Davinci-003, ChatGPT, GPT-4), increasing accuracy in many (yet not all) reasoning tasks in the EvalAGI benchmark.
 "AGIEval: A Human-Centric Benchmark for
 Evaluating Foundation Models."
 2023-04-13. [[>paper](https://arxiv.org/abs/2304.06364)]
+- 🎓 Deliberative prompting unlocks latent cognitive skills and is more effective for bigger models.
+"Challenging BIG-Bench tasks and whether chain-of-thought can solve them."
+2022-10-17. [[>paper](https://arxiv.org/abs/2210.09261)]

 ## Prompting Patterns and Strategies